 The court has the power to jail a person if:

-• you have failed to pay (‘defaulted’) the instalment order persistently (more than once) and wilfully (on purpose) and without reasonable excuse, or are intentionally evading payment.
+- you have failed to pay the instalment order more than once, and done this wilfully (on purpose) and without reasonable and honest excuse.

-If a creditor threatens you, complain to the Australian Competition and Consumer Commission or Consumer Affairs Victoria – see Debt collection for information about how to make a complaint.
+If a creditor threatens you, complain to the Australian Competition and Consumer Commission or Consumer Affairs Victoria.
+Visit the Debt collection page for information about how to make a complaint.

 Updated